Surya291/Video_animations_using_python/README.md

 # Video_animations_using_python

-#This repo consists of codes , to create video animations using MANIM \\
+#This repo consists of codes , to create video animations using "MANIM"
 A library developed by CREATOR OF 3BLUE 1BROWN YOUTUBE CHANNEL.\\
 This library doesn't have enough documentation .
 If you wanted to learn it as I used to, visit "THEOREM OF BEETHOVEN"  youtube channel for some brief tutorials.